White gold in the Porkies

-Weekly naturalist programs: On New Year's Eve and Saturdays through February, park naturalist Bob Wild hosts a one-mile lantern-lit ski on the Superior Loop.
+Weekly naturalist programs: On the weekend before New Year's Eve and most Saturdays through February, park naturalist Bob Wild hosts a one-mile lantern-lit ski on the Superior Loop.

 Alpine skiing: The park includes a downhill ski area with 42 runs and a vertical drop of 787 feet.
 The longest run is 1 1/8 miles.
-Lift tickets are $23-$39.
+Adult lift tickets are $33-$43.

 © Beth Gauper